ankeetmaini/blog/posts/mongo-intro.md

 ## NoSQL database

 `MongoDB` is a nosql database.
-That means that there's no tables, rows or foreign key relationships in the same manner they have in the relational databases like `MySQL` etc.
+That means that there're no tables, rows or foreign key relationships in quite the same manner they are in relational databases like `MySQL` etc.

 It's a document store, which means you can store documents inside it directly.
 A `document` doesn't mean a literal file here.
 It means a `JSON` object.